PennyLaneAI/pennylane-rigetti/doc/devices/qvm.rst

 | ``qml.Hadamard`` | :math:`R_y(-\pi/4)`               |
 +------------------+-----------------------------------+

-To see how this affects the resultant Quil program, you may use the :attr:`~.ForestDevice.program` property to print out the Quil program after evaluation on the device.
+To see how this affects the resultant Quil program, you may use the :attr:`~.RigettiDevice.program` property to print out the Quil program after evaluation on the device.

 .. code-block:: python

-    dev = qml.device('forest.qvm', device='2q-qvm')
+    dev = qml.device('rigetti.qvm', device='2q-qvm')

     @qml.qnode(dev)
     def circuit(x):